 What it sounds like: “How did it feel to do that project on your own?”

-Framing a request for self-feedback in this way is much more effective at soliciting honesty than asking, “How do you think you did?”
-That question sounds like a test and will likely make your employee nervous since they don’t want to seem overly confident by saying, “I nailed it,” and they don’t want to seem incompetent by pointing out all their mistakes.
-But asking how something felt lets an employee make corrective comments in less loaded terms, such as “I really enjoyed this part of the project,” and “I found this part challenging and stressful.”
+Asking for self-feedback in this way is much more effective than asking, “How do you think you did?”
+That question sounds like a test and will likely make your employee nervous.
+After all, they don’t want to seem overly confident by saying, “I nailed it,” and they don’t want to seem incompetent by pointing out all their mistakes.
+But asking how something felt lets an employee speak in less loaded terms.
+They’ll feel safer saying “I really enjoyed this part of the project,” or “I found this part challenging and stressful.”

 You can also keep an eye on the future by asking, “What did you learn from this experience that you’ll use next time?”
 That way, an employee can point out their own growth areas, and managers don’t have to be the “bad guy.”